Getting Started as a Graduate Student

 Application for Degree: All FAU students must complete an Application for Degree during the semester in which they intend to graduate.
 This deadline occurs early in the semester; allow adequate time to start the process.
 The Application for Degree form must be submitted to the Graduate College by the deadline specified in the Academic Calendar.
 All students must have an approved Plan of Study on file with the Graduate College prior to submission of the Application for Degree form.
 Note: Meet with your advisor prior to completing the Application for Degree form as some colleges have additional requirements for submitting the Application for Degree.

 Commencement: The Office of the Registrar coordinates commencement and their website is your best source for information on commencement.
 Click here to visit the Graduation Information section of their website.
-Additionally, the Graduate College hosts commencement receptions in its lobby each semester to celebrate the success of FAU's graduate students.
+Additionally, the Graduate College hosts Graduation Celebrations each semester to celebrate the success of FAU's graduate students.